Welcome to Options 2022

 - Year 9 pupils should speak to their teachers and guardians in school if they have any specific questions

-- On 26th March pupils and parents/carers will complete an option preference form online, and this will close 1st April
+- On 28th March pupils and parents/carers will complete an option preference form online, and this has now closed as of 1st April

 Take a look at our Subjects